Release Date: May 8, 2017

 Dominic A. Sisti, PhD

-Dr. Sisti teaches a graduate seminar on ethics in behavioral health care and has organized the ethics track for the American Psychiatric Association's Annual Meeting.
-He received his bachelor's degree in Biology from Villanova University, a Master of Bioethics from the University of Pennsylvania, and his doctorate in philosophy from Michigan State University.
 Dr. Sisti was an Edmund Pellegrino Fellow at the Center for Clinical Bioethics at Georgetown University.
-His research has been funded by the Thomas Scattergood Behavioral Health Foundation, the Greenwall Foundation, the Leonard Davis Institute, and the Dana Foundation.
+He received his bachelor's degree in biology from Villanova University, a Master of Bioethics from the University of Pennsylvania, and his doctorate in philosophy from Michigan State University.
+His research has been funded by the Thomas Scattergood Behavioral Health Foundation, the Greenwall Foundation, The Quattrone Center for the Fair Administration of Justice, the Leonard Davis Institute, and the Dana Foundation.
+Dr. Sisti teaches graduate courses on clinical ethics, ethics in behavioral health care, and social media, ehealth, and biomedical ethics.
+He has organized and led the ethics track for the American Psychiatric Association's annual meeting since 2012.

 Accreditation and Designation of Credit